A life through a lens: Hugh Morton, Grandfather Mountain history presented

-Jesse Pope, the executive director of the Grandfather Mountain Stewardship Foundation, the nonprofit that manages the attraction, spoke on two of his favorite subjects, Hugh Morton and Grandfather Mountain.
+Jesse Pope, the executive director of the Grandfather Mountain Stewardship Foundation, the nonprofit that manages the attraction, spoke about two of his favorite subjects, Hugh Morton and Grandfather Mountain.

-Pope, who described himself as Morton’s former camera jockey, spoke on the history of Grandfather Mountain as told through the eyes and viewfinder of its former owner.
+Pope, who described himself as Morton’s former camera jockey, spoke about the history of Grandfather Mountain as told through the eyes and viewfinder of its former owner.

 Pope noted that he started out at Grandfather Mountain as a backcountry ranger, did trail maintenance and worked in the animal habitat.